-Degree Completion General Education Requirements-School of Education Programs
+Degree Completion General Education Requirements- School of Education Programs

-These requirements are only for those students enrolled in the George Fox Elementary Education degree completion program under the School of Education (School of Professional Studies general education requirements can be found later in this catalog).
+These requirements are only for those students enrolled in the George Fox Elementary Education degree completion program under the School of Education (the Department of Professional Studies general education requirements can be found here).
 For traditional undergraduate students, please see the general education requirements posted in that section of the catalog.